findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 account holder.

 ![WebAuthn Authentication](https://www.w3.org/TR/webauthn/images/webauthn-authentication-flow-01.svg)
-<p align = "center"> FIDO2 Authentication - www.w3.org </p>
+<p align = "center"> FIDO2 Authentication - <a href="https://www.w3.org/TR/webauthn/images/webauthn-authentication-flow-01.svg">www.w3.org</a></p>

-The Command pattern was the perfect solution for the first implementation because it supported all of our use cases, but same time was simplest.
+The Command pattern was the perfect solution for the first authenticator implementation because it supported all of our use cases, but same time was simplest.
 Most straightforward to integration was naturally with a programming language it was implemented which was Go.

 The second thing was to figure out how we would like to implement interprocess communication.
 For that, the command pattern is suited very well.
 Fill the command with all the needed data and give one of the operations we were
 supporting: `register` and `login` from the FIDO2 standard.
 The process communication is handled just as the process starts by reading the command from JSON.
-That is suited for node.js use as well.
-(For the record, my fantastic colleague Laura did all the needed node.js work.)
+That is suited for Node.js use as well.
+(For the record, my fantastic colleague Laura did all the needed Node.js work.)

-When we considered a security, we followed our post-compromise principle.
+When we considered security, we followed our post-compromise principle.
 We didn't (yet) try to solve the situation where someone managed to hack the server and hook a debugger to our processes without our notice.
 To solve that, we need [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment) or similar.
-Our specification is ready, but before the implementation, we should think if it's worth it.
+Our specification is ready, but before the implementation, we should think if it's worth it, and about the use case we are implementing.

 ### Stateless Authenticator